FtuoilXelrash/rDailyServerRestarts/README.txt

 PLAYER COMMANDS (Everyone Can Use)
 ================================================================================

-!restart
+!restart  OR  /restart
   Where to use: In-game chat only
   Who can use: Any player, no permissions needed
   Cooldown: Global 5-minute cooldown on announcements

   Shows the next scheduled restart time to the entire server.
+  Both commands do exactly the same thing.

   Output Examples:
   - If restart active: "Server is restarting in X minutes Y seconds"
-  - If restart scheduled: "Next scheduled restart: HH:mm:ss UTC (X hours Y min)"
+  - If restart scheduled: "Next Scheduled Server Restart: HH:mm:ss CST (X hours Y min)"
   - If no restart: "No restart currently scheduled"
   - If cooldown active: "Restart info was just announced, check chat" (private)